yazgoo/yazgoo.github.io/blag-src/_posts/2017-11-29-neovim-one-week-without-tmux.md

 Disclaimer:

 1. I am not an advanced vim/neovim user
-2. Nor do am I am an advanced tmux user
+2. Nor do I am an advanced tmux user

 Basic usage and configuration